 Activities and Recent Highlights

-Arkwright Engineering Scholarships Each year students are selected to take part in the prestigious Arkwright Scholarship.
+Each year students are selected to take part in the prestigious Arkwright Scholarship.
 This scholarship is set up to identify, inspire and nurture future leaders in Engineering and technical design.
-Through a rigorous selection process, high calibre students in Year 11 are offered to sit an aptitude paper and if successful are invited to interview.
-Every Scholarship is sponsored by industrial companies, universities, charitable trusts, trade associations, professional engineering institutions, the Armed Services, Worshipful Companies, industry regulators or personal donors.
-This is run by Emily Doyle an Arkwright Alumni.
+Through a rigorous selection process, high-caliber students in Year 11 are offered the opportunity to sit an aptitude paper and if successful are invited to interview.
+Every Scholarship is sponsored by industrial companies, universities, charitable trusts, trade associations, professional engineering institutions such as: the Armed Services, Worshipful Companies, industry regulators or personal donors.

-Design Show Every year Year 11 pupils (plus Engineering Club students) display their design and practical work done in GCSE Product Design and Textiles.
-This is always a vibrant and exciting show in which pupil and students present their work to the public.
-It is very well attended show, promoted by the pupils and attended by parents, ex-teachers, teachers from Latymer and other schools, college and university lecturers and other interested parties, many of which support the department in one way or another.
+Year 11 pupils display their design and practical work done in GCSE Design and Technology in our annual design show.
+This is always a vibrant and exciting exhibition in which students present their work to the public.
+It is very well attended, promoted by the pupils and attended by parents, ex-teachers, teachers from Latymer and other schools, college and university lecturers and other interested parties, many of who support the department in one way or another.